With a pizza stone situated in the bottom third, preheat the oven as high as you can get it. We use a 500°F setting on our oven.

 Sprinkle a pizza peel generously with semolina flour or cornmeal.
 Carefully transfer the dough to the peel.
 Shake gently to be sure no part of the dough sticks.
 This is crucial.
 You will be shaking the peel gently after each addition of toppings to make sure the dough can still move freely.
 If at any point the dough sticks, gently lift the offending area and throw a bunch of semolina or cornmeal under it.

-Spread the Garlic Alfredo sauce over the dough to within a 1/2-inch of the edges.
+Dot the barbecue sauce over the dough to within a 1/2-inch of the edges.
 Shake the dough to make sure it's not stuck.

 Pull the pork apart with your hands and arrange it over the barbecue sauce to within a 1/2-inch of the edges.
 Again, shake to be sure it isn't stuck

 Sprinkle the pepper jack and mozzarella cheese over the pork and then drizzle with the 2 tablespoons of hot sauce or enchilada sauce.
 If you're using the onion, separate the slices into individual pieces and arrange over the top.
 Shake!
 Shake!
 Shake!
 To be sure it isn't sticking.

 Open your oven, position your peel over the back edge of the pizza stone.
 Flick your wrist to get the dough moving, pulling the peel back as you transfer the dough to the stone.
 Shut the oven and let the pizza bake on the stone for 8-10 minutes, or until the crust is the desired colour and the cheese is melted and bubbly with golden brown or charred areas.
 Slip the peel back under the pizza and give a little jerk to move it safely onto the peel.
 Transfer the cooked pizza onto a cutting board.
 Let it rest 3-5 minutes before slicing.

 If you'd like to, and I almost always do, serve the slices with a handful of fresh salad greens and another drizzle of hot sauce over the top.